Whipped Mascarpone Puff Pastry Tart

 - 1 egg

-- 4 ounces (113 grams) whipped cream (either freshly whipped or cool whip)
+- 4 ounces whipped cream freshly whipped or Cool Whip

 Instructions

-- Combine the egg and water in a small bowl, then brush the pastry border with the egg wash.
-Sprinkle with 2 teaspoons sugar.
-Bake pastry for 18-20 minutes until golden brown.
-Set aside to cool.
+- Combine the egg and milk or water in a small bowl, then brush this mixture lightly around the outside edge of the puff pastry.
+(You'll have extra egg wash, which you can discard or save for another project.)
+Bake for 18-20 minutes, or until golden brown.
+Set aside to cool.1 egg, 2 teaspoons milk or water

 - While the pastry bakes, prepare the topping.
-In a large bowl, combine the mascarpone, whipped cream, and 1/4 cup sugar.
-Whip gently with a spatula until mixture is evenly combined.
-Set aside along with the berries.
+In a large bowl, combine the mascarpone, whipped cream, and sugar.
+Whip with a spatula until evenly combined.
+Set aside.4 ounces mascarpone cheese, 4 ounces whipped cream, 2 Tablespoons granulated sugar

 Notes